 You’ll need a five-string for that.
 It’s only a matter of time.

 “I know.
 We often joke about it.
 Traditionally, we’ve always been like a ’70s or ’80s kind of band, but on the last couple of albums the ’90s has finally kicked in.”

-You’re touring North America this year.
-Does the road have the same appeal as it did when you were a lad?
+Does the road have the same appeal as it did when you were younger?

 “Even more so, especially now.
 We’re just itching to go.
 The last couple of tours went so well.
 Ticket sales were up across the board in Europe and the UK, so it just feels great.”

 “Just to get back on stage, and keep making the good decisions.
 I don’t look upon this as a career, and none of us really do.
 You know, it’s just basically fun.
 So I see the longterm objective is to keep having fun, and to keep making good decisions with a sense of fun, and not being greedy.

 “And not giving in to temptation, which is where I think it all went wrong back in the day.
 Some of that comes with choosing the people you work with, too.
 I really like how we’re growing organically.
 It’s a gradual regrowth and being looked after really well.
 We have great people working with us.

 “We’ve stripped everything back and things just function smoothly.
 We’ve all become wiser as people and we get on really well – and we have a great laugh together.”

 - Motorheart is out now via Cooking Vinyl.
 The Darkness celebrate 20 years of Permission To Land this year: dates on their website.